 Frustrated over poor scripts and the creative constraints imposed on him by laboring on someone else's property, Foster began working on a character of his own, Derek, Son of Thane.
 Hal later changed the strip's title to Prince Arn and King Features Syndicate's general manager, Joseph Connelly would finally re-christen it Prince Valiant.
 Hal decided early on that his hero would be a Knight of the Round Table and made tens of thousands of notes and sketches.
 By the time he was done he'd laid out the history of "The Prince of Thule" from his earliest days to his old age.
 In 1936, Foster approached United Features Syndicate with his idea.
-In what is considered by most to be one of the worst business decisions in the history of comic strips, they turned him down.
+In what is considered by most to be the worst business decisions in the history of comic strips, they turned him down.

 Foster's offer to United Features was simply a courtesy.
 William Randolph Hearst wanted Foster and "what Hearst wanted Hearst got."
 During the previous eighteen months, Hal had been corresponding with a representative from Hearst's King Features Syndicate.
-The newspaper tycoon was so impressed with Foster's work on Tarzan that he promised Hal complete ownership of any comic strip he developed—a very rare offer in those days.
+The newspaper tycoon was so impressed with Foster's work on Tarzan that he promised Hal complete ownership of any comic strip he developed - a very rare offer in those days.
 Unknowingly, Hearst let Foster go in 1928, when he turned down Joseph Neebe's original Tarzan proposal and he wasn't about to make the same mistake again.

 The first episode of Prince Valiant in the Days of King Arthur appeared on February 13, 1937.
 Foster was 44.